 These headphones last 6 hours on a single charge, longer than most other wireless headphones.

 |Shure SE215-CL-BT1 Wireless Sound Isolating Earphones with Bluetooth Enabled Communication Cable||747 Reviews||$141.90||View on Amazon|

 The Shure SE215-CL-BT1 Sound Isolating Earphones have quickly become a popular choice for wireless headphones with a loyal following.
 The headphones promise up to 37dB of ambient noise blockage, extended bass, and pairs up to 4 different devices.
 A single charge can give you 8 hours of battery life, plenty for your workout or for taking business calls.

-The SE215 have an earphone design, which allows the earpiece to fit deep in the ear canal and block out a great deal of noise.
-The casing for the earphones feature a translucent gray, revealing the wiring and circuitry inside and covered by the Shure logo.
+The SE215 has an earphone design, which allows the earpiece to fit deep in the ear canal and block out a great deal of noise.
+The casing for the earphones features a translucent gray, revealing the wiring and circuitry inside and covered by the Shure logo.
 I liked this a lot, it reminded me of the crystal GameBoy colors that used to be so popular.
 This part sticks out a little bit but is never distracting.
-Overall the build quality is solid enough to stand on its own, but definitely falls short of perfect.
+Overall the build quality is solid enough to stand on its own but definitely falls short of perfect.

 Jaybird X3 Sport Bluetooth Headset

 |JayBird X3 Sport Bluetooth Headset for iPhone and Android – Blackout||3,521 Reviews||$76.93||View on Amazon|